What Does Lactic Acid do for the Skin? 3 Amazing Benefits

 8.1.
 Patch Tests

-It is important to do a patch test by applying a little bit of any product on your wrist or palm before using it anywhere else.
-This is to ensure that your skin is not reacting negatively to the product.
+It is essential to do a patch test by applying a little bit of any product on your wrist or palm before using it anywhere else.
+This is to ensure that your skin is not reacting negatively to the development.

 8.2.
 Use Certified Products